FChia11/gradstudent/content/home/posts.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-active: false
+active: true
 widget: pages

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 40

-title: Recent Posts
+title: Lab Review
 subtitle:

 content: